linroger/Wealth-of-Nations/Financial Markets and Institutions - Markdown/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Class Slides Effects of Mmf Regulations in the United States.md

 ---
-title: Class Slides Effects of Mmf Regulations in the United States
+title: Class Slides Effects of MMF Regulations in the United States
 ---

-# Class Slides Effects of Mmf Regulations in the United States
+# Class Slides Effects of MMF Regulations in the United States

 Panel C. Total September 1519 fund-level flows